urban-1/gopipe/README.md

 framework to be more network/data oriented rather than `log`s oriented:
     -   Raw data handling - see the `flowreplicator.json` configuration.
     -   Allows the user to write more logic, still based on config (if/else support)
-    -   FUTURE: Support tasks to feed and update processing module's data
+    -   (Experimental) Support tasks to feed and update processing module's data

 4. What are the future plans: We plan to maintain and extend this until we fully port our C++ code...
 Maintenance will continue but we kinda